iafisher/blog/usa_cities_stats/post.md

 9    | Chesapeake, VA      | 222,209    | 8.7%       | 19.1%
 10   | Mesa, AZ            | 439,041    | 20.3%      | 43.3%

+<p class="caption"><span class="caption-label">Table 9</span>: Surprisingly obscure cities with 200,000 or more inhabitants</p>

 Once again, they are all suburbs and satellite cities in the Sun Belt.

-Here are the ten most forgotten state capitals:
+The ten most forgotten state capitals are shown in Table&nbsp;10.

 rank | city               | percentage
 ---- | ------------------ | ----------